HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 “The Access Card is absolutely invaluable to me as PIP is impossible and soul destroying to get, infuriatingly.”

-• Read all guidance notes: avoid mistakes that can delay your application or result in a £5 reprint fee.
+• Read all guidance notes: avoid mistakes that can delay an application or result in a £5 reprint fee in some situations (see terms for reprints and replacements).

-• Give detailed answers: provide enough information to help the Access Card team determine which Access Symbol you require.
+• Give detailed answers: provide enough information to help the Access Card team determine which access symbols apply.

-• Upload clear evidence: follow the guidance on what documents they can and cannot accept.
+• Upload clear evidence: follow official guidance on what documents can and cannot be accepted.

-• Submit all requested documents: missing information will delay your application.
+• Submit all requested documents: missing information will delay an application.

-You will receive renewal reminders by email starting three months before your Access Card expires.
-Each reminder includes a link to renew your card online.
+Nimbus sends renewal reminders by email up to three months before the Access Card expiry date and includes a link to renew online.
+(Official renewal guidance: Renewing your Card)

 Frequent Asked Questions (FAQs)